Is a full building survey worth the money or are you better off with a cheaper option?

 It is still only suitable for conventional properties that seem in reasonable condition, so if you are buying a very old home you will probably need a more thorough survey.

-The Homebuyer Report looks at the condition of the building and services, and the surveyor will conduct a fairly detailed investigation – taking a couple of hours.
+The Homebuyer Report looks at the condition of the building and services, and the surveyor will conduct a fairly-detailed investigation – taking a couple of hours.
+This should uncover structural problems like subsidence and damp.

 It also uses the traffic light system which is easy for buyers to understand.
 Green means no work is needed, yellow means repairs need doing but they are not serious, and red highlights defects that should be investigated urgently.